algolia/dev-novel/README.md

 ### Installation

-Since the project is still private, you will need to clone and build dev-novel.js by yourself in order to use it in your project:
+Since the project is still private, you will need to clone and build dev-novel by yourself in order to use it in your project:

-* `$ git clone git@github.com:algolia/dev-novel.js.git`
+* `$ git clone git@github.com:algolia/dev-novel.git`
-* `$ cd dev-novel.js && yarn && yarn link`
+* `$ cd dev-novel && yarn && yarn link`

 Then in your project you simply run:

-* `$ yarn link dev-novel.js`
+* `$ yarn link dev-novel`

 You will also need to provide your own build system, we are not providing an minified/unified build for the moment.
 So use either webpack, rollup or browserify to start your dev environment.